jimmi2times/prediction-league/readme.txt

 Upload the plugin to your blog, Activate it, create a static page, include the id of the page in the prediction league options, import or create a competition. let the games begin
 More infos/faq/screenshots: http://liga.parkdrei.de/category/das-spiel-hier/predictionleague/

+KnownIssues
+=> problem with the jetpack "publicise" function => crashes layout

 == Changelog ==
 2.1.2
 the option to show the link to the pluginpage is now default "off"